Lifting shoes for women are a little bit harder to find than shoes for men.

 You definitely would not want a rigid sole shoe to do intense CrossFit workouts!
 Besides being really uncomfortable, it would also leave you open to unnecessary injury.

-The only real difference is in sizing (and while that is important) everything else is the same: Heel height, quality, price and sole.
+The only real difference from men’s shoes is in sizing.
+While that is important, everything else is the same: Heel height, quality, price and sole.
 Once you’ve gotten all these factors down then finding what you need is a piece of cake!

 I think it would be hard to go wrong with any of these shoes.
-They all have glowing reviews on Amazon and will get you moving weight in the gym and making progress towards your goals.
+They will get you moving weight in the gym and making progress towards your goals.